Align OKRs with Your Product Roadmap for User-Driven Growth

 For example, if one of your KRs is to increase NPS from 7 to 8, you can identify features and improvements in the product roadmap that directly contribute to improving user satisfaction.

-This could include enhancing user interface design, implementing requested features, or optimizing performance to provide a smoother user experience.
+This could include enhancing user interface design, implementing requested features, or optimising performance to provide a smoother user experience—all of which would be part of your OKR roadmap.

 Write all of your company and team OKRs and follow the OKR best practices to create them.
 For instance, don’t create more than 3-5 company objectives, each with 3-5 KRs.